quickwit-oss/tantivy/sstable/README.md

 - Keep(VInt): number of bytes to pop

-Note: there is no ambiguity between both representation as Add is always guarantee to be non-zero, except for the very first key of an SSTable, where Keep is guaranteed to be zero.
+Note: as the SSTable does not support redundant keys, there is no ambiguity between both representation.
+Add is always guaranteed to be non-zero, except for the very first key of an SSTable, where Keep is guaranteed to be zero.

 ### SSTFooter
 ```